etwk/blog/content/lists/books.md

 - [ ] How Nature Works: The Science of Self-organized Criticality (Per Bak)
 - [ ] Painting the Cosmos: How Art and Science Intersect to Reveal the Secrets of the Universe (Nia Imara) #conjunction
 - [ ] Notes on Complexity: A Scientific Theory of Connection, Consciousness, and Being (Neil Theise)
+- Karl Popper
+	- [ ] The Logic of Scientific Discovery #must
+	- [ ] Conjectures and Refutations: The Growth of Scientific Knowledge

 ### Biology
 - [ ] Rumbles: A Curious History of the Gut